stefanos1316/epidose/hardware/interface/README.md

 | get_stm_fw | Returns the microcontroller's firmware version.|

 # Raspberry Pi - Battery Management System Connections

+Numbers refer to the GPIO (also known as BCM) scheme.
+Note that the red LED is wired in negative logic.

 | Raspberry Pi | STM32L010F4P6	| Operation | Value on Power-Up | Comments |
 | ------ | ------ | ------ | ------ | ------ |
 | GPIO27 | NRST	|  | HIGH-Z  |  |